Gabriel-Barroso-Ventura/ransomware-python-project/README.md

 ### Functionality

-- The purpose of this project is to create a Ransomware that encrypts files present in the folder where the Malware is.
+- The purpose of this project is to create a Ransomware that encrypts files present in the folder and subfolders of the location where the Malware is located.

 - This Ransomware is divided into two executables, one of which will have the function of encrypting the files and the other will have the purpose of decrypting them in the future.

 ### Encryption Code

-- The executable opens all the files in the folder where it is located, checking whether they are already encrypted or whether they are not the executables themselves.
+- The executable opens all files present in the folder and subfolders in the location where it is located, checking whether they are not already encrypted or whether they are not the executables themselves.

 - After opening each file in the folder, it copies the data and encrypts it and then rewrites the file.
 It also replaces the file extension with ".ransomware".